Thanks to Dorothy for this delicious recipe!

 Add hot stock (or hot water and stock cubes) to cover.
 (This is a bit like cooking risotto).
 Cook for a few minutes to get the kibble cooking, all the while topping up the liquid.

 Add the shredded kale.
 Continue to cook gently until the lupin is sufficiently softened and the kale is cooked.
 This does take a while, and the kibble will remain slightly crunchy.
-Sometime during this cooking, add the red wine along with more liquid as required.
+Sometime during this cooking, add more liquid as required.
 Add the Maggi Seasoning if using.

 Keep the liquid covering the ingredients until nearly done, when the liquid can be mostly evaporated off.